wanchain/explore-wanchain/guides/delegatebridge.md

 # How to delegate $WAN to a Wanchain Bridge Node

 An in-depth guide outlining how to delegate your $WAN to a Wanchain Bridge (Storeman) Node to earn rewards with no risk of impermanent loss!
-This guide will focus on [Wanchain Desktop Wallet](https://www.wanchain.org/wanwallet).
+This guide will focus on the [Wanchain Desktop Wallet](https://www.wanchain.org/wanwallet).

 ![](https://miro.medium.com/max/1400/1*QtSz90QrKkET2Sf6sx2g3Q.png)